needle-mirror/com.unity.xr.arkit/Documentation~/arkit-face-tracking.md

 ### Requirements

-To use face tracking, you must have:

-- An iOS device capable of performing face tracking.
-Such devices require either a front-facing TrueDepth camera or an A12 Bionic chip (or later).
-Devices include:
-  - iPhone X
-  - iPhone XS
-  - iPhone XS Max
-  - iPhone XR
-  - iPhone 11
-  - iPhone 12
-  - iPad Pro (11-inch)
-  - iPad Pro (12.9-inch, 3rd generation)
-  - iPhone SE
-- iOS 11.0 or later
-- Xcode 11.0 or later
+Face tracking supports devices with Apple Neural Engine in iOS 14 and iPadOS 14 and requires a device with a TrueDepth camera on iOS 13 and iPadOS 13 and earlier.
+See Apple's [Tracking and Visualizing Faces](https://developer.apple.com/documentation/arkit/content_anchors/tracking_and_visualizing_faces?language=objc) documentation for more information.

 ### Contents

-**Apple ARKit XR Plug-in** includes a static library that provides an implementation of the [XRFaceSubsystem](xref:arsubsystems-face-subsystem).
+**Apple ARKit XR Plug-in** includes a static library that provides an implementation of the AR Foundation [Face tracking](xref:arfoundation-face-tracking) feature.

 [!include[](snippets/apple-arkit-trademark.md)]